jcmoraisjr/haproxy-ingress/README.md

 * `ingress.kubernetes.io/auth-tls-cert-header`: if true HAProxy will add `X-SSL-Client-Cert` http header with a base64 encoding of the X509 certificate provided by the client.
 Default is to not provide the client certificate.
 * `ingress.kubernetes.io/auth-tls-error-page`: optional URL of the page to redirect the user if he doesn't provide a certificate or the certificate is invalid.
-* `ingress.kubernetes.io/auth-tls-secret`: mandatory secret name with `ca.crt` key providing all certificate authority bundles used to validate client certificates.
+* `ingress.kubernetes.io/auth-tls-secret`: mandatory secret name with `ca.crt` key providing all certificate authority bundles used to validate client certificates, an optional `ca.crl` key can also provide a CRL in PEM format for the server to verify against.
 * `ingress.kubernetes.io/auth-tls-verify-client`: optional configuration of Client Verification behavior.
 Supported values are `off`, `on`, `optional` and `optional_no_ca`.
 The default value is `on` if a valid secret is provided, `off` otherwise.

 See also client cert [example](/examples/auth/client-certs).